 - Electives give students a wide variety of options in tailoring coursework

-- After the first year, students leave the Program and formally join one of the six science departments above to continue thesis research in the laboratory of a Program faculty member
+- After the first year, students leave the Program and formally join one of the seven science departments above to continue thesis research in the laboratory of a Program faculty member

 - Join our research community!